dhruvdixit06/url_shortner/README.md

 ## D. Front-End Information:
 -> The front-end consists of 2 web pages:
 Home Page - A page will be shown where the user can enter the URL he/she wants to shorten.
-After the ‘shorten’ button is clicked, the shortened URL is displayed in the text-field which the user can copy using the copy button.
+After the ‘shorten’ button is clicked, the shortened URL is displayed in the text-field which the user can copy using the copy button.<br />
 History Page - Containing all the Original URLs along with the Shortened URLs.

 ## E. Project Workflow